 - Obtaining all development rights for the Vlakkeland Development which will cater for over 2,550 housing opportunities.
 Implementation to follow in 2016/2017. - Implementation of GAP development on Erf 16161 by ASLA.
-On completion, a total of 2,078 housing opportunities will be created for GAP and social rental market. - Ongoing endeavour to ensure that title deeds are issued (447 title deeds issued to beneficiaries of Councils housing projects). - Approval of the Municipal Housing Rental Strategy (including Social Housing Strategy). - Relocation of 37 families from the banks of the Palmiet River as well as 24 families that were evicted from a farm on the Wellington Area. - The formal incorporation of the Division: Rural Development and Eviction Matters into the Human Settlements Department.
+On completion a total of 2,078 housing opportunities will be created for GAP and social rental market. - Ongoing endeavour to ensure that title deeds are issued (447 title deeds issued to beneficiaries of Councils housing projects). - Approval of the Municipal Housing Rental Strategy (including Social Housing Strategy). - Relocation of 37 families from the banks of the Palmiet River as well as 24 families that were evicted from a farm in the Wellington Area. - The formal incorporation of the Division: Rural Development and Eviction Matters into the Human Settlements Department.

 A total number of 654 informal houses were electrified in 2015/2016.
-An amount of 436 was electrified the previous year.
+436 houses were electrified the previous year.
 A programme has been launched to electrify all of the informal houses under Municipal control.
-It is however a problem to electrify the greater number of informal houses within private properties or commonly known as backyarders.
-A process needs to be launched nationally to enable the expenditure of municipal and national funds upon private properties for this reason.
+However, it is a problem to electrify the greater number of informal houses within private properties or commonly known as backyarders.
+Therefore, a process needs to be launched nationally to enable the expenditure of municipal and national funds on private properties.